 The cafe at the Macmillan Horizon Centre offers a place for people affected by cancer, as a patient, carer, family member or friend, to relax, share experiences and eat well.
 All are welcome.

-We will be developing a programme of cooking workshops at the Macmillan Horizon Centre for people affected by cancer who want to build their cooking skills and confidence in order to eat well and feel better.
+We run cooking workshops at the Macmillan Horizon Centre for people affected by cancer who want to build their cooking skills and confidence in order to eat well and feel better.

 Please contact us to find out more or to register for cooking sessions which we will be running in the future.

 There are a number of self-help and support groups at the Macmillan Horizon Centre offering different types of support and activities for people affected by cancer.
 You can find details of these and of other local and national self-help support groups on the Macmillan website or by contacting firstname.lastname@example.org.

 The Head and Neck Buddies are a peer support service set up to provide information and support at clinics at the Sussex Cancer Centre.
 Next year we will explore developing a similar service in other tumour sites and extending the role of peer support in 'Living Well' and 'Moving On' events.

 There are a variety of self-help and support groups across Sussex that offer different types of support and activities for people affected by cancer.
 You can find details of local and national self help support groups in your area.